With Virginia’s final ratification, ERA fight advances

 The National Archives, which certifies the ratification of constitutional amendments, said it would abide by that opinion “unless otherwise directed by a final court order.”

 ERA supporters argue that because the deadline was included in a preamble of the amendment, it is not legally binding.
 There’s also a push in Congress to remove the deadline.
-Legal scholars expect the issue will likely be resolved in the courts.
+Many legal scholars expect the issue will likely be resolved in the courts.
 Another issue that may only be settled through lawsuits is a move by five states to rescind their previous ratification of the amendment.

 The ERA has been a top priority of Democrats who retook control of the Virginia General Assembly in November’s elections.
 The state is now expected to submit copies of the resolution to the U.S. archivist and others.
 Senate Clerk Susan Clarke Schaar said Monday that she could not provide an exact timeline.